AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 ### gh-copilot

-For the more complicated tasks, or for when you're not even sure which _command_ you need, I like to use the [`gh-copilot` extension for `gh`](https://github.com/github/gh-copilot).
+For the more complicated tasks, or for when you're not even sure which _command_ you need, I will often reach for the [`gh-copilot` extension for `gh`](https://github.com/github/gh-copilot).

 {{< asciicast src="/casts/gh-copilot.demo" poster="npt:0:04" >}}

+I have this aliased to `??` in my terminal so I can quickly search for commands.
+I find this to be a lot more ergonomic than switching to something like [Warp Terminal](https://www.warp.dev/) when I need to search how to use a single command. [^warp]

 ### ripgrep, fd, bat